lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 COLD OPEN.

 I am here to tell you about a stack that has the productivity- and developer-focus of Ruby with Rails.
 In contrast to Ruby it is quite performant.
-It brings concurrency and parallellism trivial that blows Node JS out of the water.
+It brings concurrency and parallellism that blows Node JS out of the water.
 It is a high-level language working at an expressive abstraction level.
 In the ecosystem we have an opinionated web framework with great performance and productivity, a darling of the startup world.
 A clear and productive database layer that prevents SQL injection at compile time.
 A clean and friendly frontend web UI solution that is similar to Vue JS and leaves React in the dust.

 It is your completely normal web dev but better at every step.
-This is what reimagining your foundation can do.
+This is what reimagining your foundation can do for you.

 Built on a almost 40 year old (TODO: Verify) foundation of Swedish innovation it has deep roots and high branches.
 Used by unicorns, gaming giants and telecom for its scalability, performance and reliability.

 Oh.
 And it makes it trivial to do realtime, use audio and video, run machine learning inference and it simplifies your infrastructure.
 There is also a great IoT framework.

-Survey says the developers are among the best paid and most satisfied.
+The most recent Stack Overflow survey says that the developers working in the language are among the best paid and most satisfied.

 I'm Lars Wikman.
 I run a site and company called Underjord.io.
 Let me tell you about Elixir.